Shuttle/shuttle-esb/architecture.md

 ---
 # Concepts

-Code samples provided on this page do not represent a sample or solution but do show how some of the concepts would be applied in Shuttle ESB.
+Code samples provided on this page do not represent a sample or solution but do show how some of the concepts would be applied in Shuttle.Esb.
 For help on putting together your first implementation you can take a look at the guides.

-The basic parts of Shuttle ESB consist of:
+The basic parts of Shuttle.Esb consist of:

 * Messages
 * Queues